 The non-appealing party will be notified of the appeal and will have an opportunity to submit a narrative and any supporting documentation to the Appeals Committee.

 (h) Conduct of Appeals Committee

 (a) The Appeals Committee (“Committee”) shall be ad hoc and composed of three or more members of the Touro community appointed by the Office of Institutional Compliance.

 (b) The Committee shall review the investigation file, and any appeal materials, submitted by the Complaint and Respondent.
-Additionally, the Committee may request information from any other individuals of its choosing who may be knowledgeable about the issue(s) under consideration, and may investigate relevant written reports, have discussions with involved parties, and conduct examinations, papers, or other related documents.
+Additionally, the Committee may request additional information, as necessary.

 (c) A quorum (more than half) of this Committee must be present in order to conduct official business and render a decision.